GTNet:Guided Transformer Network for Detecting Human-Object Interactions: Technical Approach

 In this section, we introduce our proposed GTNet architecture for Human-Object interaction (HOI) detection.
 Given an input image, the task is to generate bounding boxes for all humans and objects while detecting the interactions among them (e.g. a person hitting a ball).
 Each human-object pair can have multiple interactions.
 We use a pre-trained object detector to detect humans and objects in the images.

 GTNet takes image features $\textbf{F}$ as input.
-For extracting features, we use standard object detection networks (e.g., resnet~\cite{he2016deep} and efficientnet~\cite{tan2019efficientnet}).
+For extracting features, we use standard feature extractor networks (e.g., resnet~\cite{he2016deep} and efficientnet~\cite{tan2019efficientnet}).
 Consider a single image of size $c\times h\times w$ where $c,h,$ and $w$ are the number of channels, height and width of the image.
 For a given image, $\textbf{F}$ has a dimension of $C\times H\times W$ in the feature space.
 The relationship between $C,H,W$ and $c,h, w$ depends on the backbone network.

 Along with image features, for each human and object our network takes bounding boxes $b_h$ and $b_o$ as inputs when there are $M\geq1$ humans and $N\geq1$ objects present in the image.
 As mentioned earlier, we use a pre-trained object detector to generate those bounding boxes.
 Our network will predict an interaction probability vector $\mathbf{p}_{HOI}$ for each human-object pair.
+In the next sections, we will describe different components of our network.